 Izudin Bajrović, Mirjana Karanović, Emir Hadžihafizbegović, Armand Assante, Daniela Dakich, Jelena Stupljanin, Kasia Grabowski, Snežana Bogdanović, Uliks Fehmiu.

 Other prominent guests:

 Producer Alem Babić; writers Alexandar Hemon and Zlata Filipović; Sarajevo Film Festival representatives Elma Tataragić, Emina Ganić and Mirsad Purivatra; artists Nebojša Seric Shoba, Aida ŠehoviĆ; designer Mirko Ilić; BH Ambassador to the US Jadranka Negodić, journalist and writer, Aida Čerkez.

 director of the film “In the Land of Blood and Honey” which screened at the BHFF in 2012

 Thank you Bosnian-Herzegovinian Film Festival for supporting our film, “In the Land of Blood and Honey”.
 It’s an honor to be included in this incredible celebration of Balkan film and art. [...]
 “In the Land of Blood and Honey” is not just an exploration of the toll war takes on people – it is also a celebration of the tremendous talent in the region.
 When I first visited Bosnia I fell in love with the country, the people, and the culture.
-I made this film in part to focus the world’s attention on the art, the music, and the vibrancy in the region.
-I was touched by the warmth and hospitality of the Bosnians that I met and had the privilege of working with, and I was inspired by their courage and optimism. [... ]
+I made this film in part to focus the world’s attention on the region's art, music, and vibrancy.
+I was touched by the warmth and hospitality of the Bosnians I met and had the privilege of working with, and their courage and optimism inspired me. [... ]

 director of ‘Halima’s Path’ which screened at the BHFF in 2013